 “At Dollar General and Dollar Tree/Family Dollar, cash-back fees for small withdrawal amounts are the highest in the sample ($1 fee or more for cash-back amounts under $50),” the release stated.

 Kroger, one of the largest grocery chains in the United States, charged 75 cents for a maximum of $100 cash back at its Harris Teeter stores.
-At the company’s other stores like Fred Meyer and Ralph’s, cash backs of up to $100 came with a charge of 50 cents.
+At the company’s other stores such as Fred Meyer and Ralph’s, cash backs of up to $100 came with a charge of 50 cents.

 “Consumers with lower incomes or fewer banking choices encounter cash-back fees disproportionately,” CFPB stated.

 Dollar stores tend to be frequently located in small rural towns and low-income regions.
-“These areas are also more likely to have fewer bank branch locations and more residents reliant on cash for daily transactions than others,” said the agency.
+“These areas are also more likely to have fewer bank branch locations and more residents reliant on cash for daily transactions than others,” the agency stated.

 Cash back acts as “a service to customers who may not have convenient access to their primary financial institution.
 These services may also help customers save money on fees compared to alternative, non-retail options such as check cashing locations or ATM fees,” according to the company.